 You will be asked to pay before you submit the form to the local authority.
 You can only pay by payment card and your payment card will be debited once you have filled out the declaration and submitted it to the local authority.

-When you hand in the marriage declaration, you need to bring the following documentation:
+When you, personally hand in the marriage declaration, you need to bring the following documentation:

 - Documentation that shows you are staying in Denmark legally, at the time of the marriage - for example a residence permit, visa or entry stamp.
 Procedural stay (for example during an asylum case) does not provide the legal grounds for marrying in Denmark.
 This is also the case during complaint cases.